txdat/notes/obsidian/engineering/system-design/distributed-system-practitioners.md

 		- if a participant fails before receiving coordinator's instruction, it recovers and communicates with coordinator to find out result of pending transaction
 - coordinator and all participants keep decision in write-ahead-log (WAL) to recover in case of failure
 - coordinator is single point of failure, decrease the availability of system **significantly**
+- 2PC is a **blocking** protocol: a participant that has voted yes is *in-doubt* and cannot unilaterally decide. it must hold its locks until the coordinator comes back -> other transactions touching the same data stall too

 #### 3-phase commit protocol (3PC)
 - split 1st phase of 2PC to 2 sub-phases to tackle failure of coordinator